:::: One-line Brief//

 Despite having advanced simulation tools in Architectural practices, we still refer back to vernacular architecture in order to learn from its passive design strategies.
 These strategies have evolved over centuries of local wisdom and experience.
 However, they respond to unique climatic conditions.
 Architects take many parameters into consideration such as wind, sun, views, etc. Greater the number of parameters, the more complexity there is in design.
-How can we design one façade which adapts to all climatic variables (wind, ventilation, direct and indirect natural light, shading, views etc.)
+How can we design one façade which adapts to all climatic variables (wind, ventilation, direct and indirect natural light, shading, views, etc.)

-Blades of a bull kelp (Nereocytis Luetkeana) respond to two variables at the same time; force of water currents and exposure to sunlight.
+Blades of bull kelp (Nereocytis Luetkeana) respond to two variables at the same time; the force of water currents and exposure to sunlight.
 The blades make it possible by changing their width and texture.
-Kelp offers perfect case for a façade which can adjust itself dynamically to the changing conditions of climate outside as well as human activity within.
+Kelp offers a perfect case for a façade that can adjust itself dynamically to the changing conditions of climate outside as well as human activity within.

 Anatomical diagrams of the kelp reveal that one needs to understand the physics, chemistry, and biology of climate before encoding a facade.
 Research in the field of Responsive Architecture has been growing ceaselessly.
 Kinetic façades such as WindSwept Responsive Skin, Flare Dynamic Façade, AHR, Re-Skin, etc. are some of the most relevant case studies to this project.